-Some 363 approved applications were announced last month, providing funding for more than 40,000 proposed overseas placements in 159 countries during the 2020-21 academic year.
+Some 363 approved applications were announced last month, providing funding for more than 40,000 proposed overseas placements in 159 countries during the 2020 to 2021 academic year.

 Among those institutions and organisations celebrating being offered a grant is Durham University, after submitting a bid which focused on increasing participation from under-represented groups of students.

 “The Turing Scheme expands opportunities for many of our students by providing significant experience overseas, which will enhance their future employability prospects and provide them with valuable life skills,” said Professor Claire O’Malley, Pro-Vice-Chancellor (Global).

 “I look forward to seeing the opportunities the Turing Scheme will bring, both to individuals and to the University.”

 Edinburgh Napier University was also successful in its application, much to the delight of Principal and Vice Chancellor, Professor Andrea Nolan.

 “We have a long history of both widening participation and global mobility at Edinburgh Napier and it will be fantastic to be able to provide yet more opportunities for students from all backgrounds to experience some time abroad as part of this exciting new scheme,” she said.

 Up to 100 students from Nottingham College will be given once-in-a-lifetime overseas work experience opportunities after the college secured more than £250,000 in funding.